 “I feel okay,” said our cover star, as she examined herself through the mirror.
-She was made-up —foundation, concealer, smokey eyes, heavy lashes set against bronzed skin.
-This was one of the rare moments where Pandelela Rinong, Malaysia's star diver and Gen.T lister, saw a different side of herself, a reprieve from the wet-hair, chlorine-scented and red-eyed look she would normally sport on her training grounds.
+She was made-up—foundation, concealer, smoky eyes, heavy lashes set against bronzed skin.
+This was one of the rare moments where Pandelela Rinong, Malaysia's star diver and Gen.T lister, saw a different side of herself, a reprieve from wet, chlorine-scented and red-eyed look she would normally sport on her training grounds.

 At the age of 24, Pandelela has led a very disciplined and guided life; not having experienced most of the things that a typical young woman her age would have.
 When she was 14, Pandelela left her home in Sarawak to be part of the national diving team—therein having to spend a lot of time alone.
 Everybody else (her teammates) used to go home every weekend while she had to find ways to entertain herself.

 “Most of the athletes lived in KL and were lucky, because over the weekends, they all had the comfort and support of their family, and got to taste home-cooked food every now and then.”

 While that’s the environment that she grew up in, she was also very used to having things arranged for her, and was taught to constantly follow instructions.
 “Since the age of eight, when I started diving, I’ve always been trained to be obedient and follow the instructions of superiors, or someone elder than me,” said Pandelela.

 She doesn’t do things out of her own volition, and is used to having things being handled for her.

 “Things were always arranged for me.
 Tomorrow I would board a plane, compete the next day, then return after a few days, and it will be back to training.”

 Things went on swimmingly until after winning her first medal.
 As she started becoming more famous, many people came to her, offering a lot of things and making proclamations of wanting to help her.
 Thus she has to be wary of people around her, as deciding who to trust became difficult and disheartening.